-He put the bong in the sink and poured salt in its mouth then opened one of his many bottles of isopropyl.
+He put the bong in the sink and poured salt in its mouth, then opened one of his many, many bottles of isopropyl.
 He sniffed the alcohol through his surgical-mask.
 It made his nose burn, which he hoped spoke to its pipe-cleaning power.

-He saved the powder from the sliding glass tube in a tupperware container.
+He saved the powdery bug-bits from the sliding glass tube in a tupperware container.
 He filled a plastic-baggie with more salt and isopropyl and sealed the glass tube inside.
 He put that baggie in a bigger baggie so nothing leaked.

 But two-thirds of the crust sloughed off.
 He refilled the bong and baggies with fresh salt and alcohol and vowed to shake them for half an hour.

-When he woke he emptied the bong again.
+When he woke, he emptied the bong again.
 The gunk slipped into the sink with a satisfying sound and the glass gleamed.
-Dan slid the glass tube into the lower chamber and poured the powder from the tupperware back into its bowl.
+Dan slid the glass tube into the lower chamber and poured the powdery bug-bits from the tupperware back into its bowl.

 Cleaning the bong taught Dan how to fill it with water for smoking.
-Fluid poured in the top chamber would flow up the five glass fingers to fill the bottom chamber.
-Enough water remained in the top chamber to cover the glass fingers’ slots so smoke would have to bubble through them.
+Fluid poured in the top chamber flowed up the five glass fingers to fill the bottom chamber.
+Enough water remained in the top chamber to cover the glass fingers’ slots, so smoke would have to bubble through them.

 Some kind of amoeba bubbled and blopped on the red mountain.
 The amoeba was translucent orange and the size of a man.
 It wriggled like it didn’t want to exist.